neil-py/password-generator-py/README.md

+The Simple Password Generator generates passwords tha can be saved as per user's choice.

 - 👋 Hi, I’m @neilcodez
 - 👀 I’m interested in coding as a career
 - 🌱 I’m currently in my last year in high school and looking forward to a computer science degree in college